WarMaxis/Pop-up_simple_example/README.md

 # Pop-up simple example

-Simple example of pop-up, with closing button, fade-in-out animations and center position (vertical and horizontal) on web page.
+Simple example of pop-up, with closing button, fade-in-out animations, responsive and center position (vertical and horizontal) on web page.

 A little bit of CSS and tiny JavaScript.